Fall 2022

 • Research law on a variety of client issues

-• Write declarations, motions, letters to clients and opposing counsel
+• Write declarations, motions, letters to clients, and letters to opposing counsel

 • Take trial notes